agohr/math_tutor/readme.md

 1. **Running the Program**: Start the program by running `math_tutor.py`.

 2. **User Interface**: By default, the program launches a Gradio interface in your browser for submitting homework assignments.
+This interface can be used to test the system on freely chosen individual questions.

 3. **Providing Inputs**:
    - Enter homework text in the textbox.
    - Upload an image of the homework.
-   - Use the temperature slider to adjust response generation.

 4. **Receiving Feedback**: The program processes inputs and displays feedback in the output section.